AWS Reserved Instances vs. Scheduling On-Demand Instances

 Should You Buy Reserved Instances?

-- Using Spot Instances and Autoscaling when appropriate for short-term/volatile workloads.
+- Use Spot Instances and Autoscaling when appropriate for short-term/volatile workloads.